 A just-released research report from Fiverr finds more than 40 percent of freelancers see health insurance as the most pressing issue they’re facing leading up to the 2018 midterm elections.
 41 percent say freelancer healthcare benefits are a key reason why they maintain a full-time job.

 The online freelance platform interviewed more than 1,200 freelancers for “The Freelance Political Perspective Report.”
 Freelancers answered a series of questions on unique challenges they face as well as various political issues that affect them.

 Freelancers and non-freelancers agree and disagree on major issues.

 According to the report, freelancers share many of the same views as their fellow U.S. citizens who do not freelance.
-About 34 percent of freelancers said their financial situation is getting worse, while roughly the same percent of the overall adult population feels the same, according to a Harvard-Harris poll from June.
+About 34 percent of freelancers said their financial situation is getting worse.
+Roughly the same percent of the overall adult population feels the same, according to a Harvard-Harris poll from June.
 About 31 percent of freelancers said their financial situation is getting better, similar to that of their non-freelance peers.

 Freelancers also hold some other strong opinions that differ starkly from the general population:

 - Freelancers are more likely to show support for the Affordable Care Act (ACA) (54 percent vs. 44 percent)